DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning/autumn-week-2-ect-research-and-practice-summary.md

 This can be achieved by doing lots of simple things well, such as actively modelling and reinforcing the courteous behaviour you expect pupils to show you and their peers.

-For instance, by respectfully listening to others’ ideas and actively modelling how to do this and why it matters.
+For instance, by respectfully listening to others' ideas and actively modelling how to do this and why it matters.

 ## A culture of trust and respect

-Just like in Sam’s previous school, the first time she set a collaborative activity for her new class, she spent time discussing and agreeing with them a set of class rules aimed at fostering a culture of respect and trust.
+Just like in Sam's previous school, the first time she set a collaborative activity for her new class, she spent time discussing and agreeing with them a set of class rules aimed at fostering a culture of respect and trust.

-Rules included ‘listening carefully to others’ views’ and ‘respecting each other’s views’.
-Taken together, the rules that Sam’s class agreed helped to reinforce their shared value about the importance of fairness.
+Rules included 'listening carefully to others' views' and 'respecting each other's views'.
+Taken together, the rules that Sam's class agreed helped to reinforce their shared value about the importance of fairness.

 The rules were similar to those from previous years, but this time Sam paid more attention to the details of how these rules were embedded with the class, having learnt how important this is.
 For instance, she systematically modelled the rules with her own behaviour, sometimes exaggerating this for effect.

 Furthermore, Sam reinforced the rules by highlighting successes and reminding pupils consistently of expectations if they violated the rules.
 As part of reinforcement, Sam also emphasised the positive link between time on task and learning.

-Over time, Sam’s pupils began to remind each other about the rules, and the culture of respect and trust helped all pupils to succeed.
+Over time, Sam's pupils began to remind each other about the rules, and the culture of respect and trust helped all pupils to succeed.

 Notably, it became much easier for Sam to teach and for pupils to learn in these conditions – the initial investment of lesson time was worth it for its overall benefit across the year.